 MinaLima Sorcerer’s Stone (Book 1), and Chamber of Secrets (Book 2), are the only ones currently available for purchase, but the studio will continue knocking out each book in the series piece by piece, so make sure to follow their website and keep up with the launches.

 How many of the Harry Potter books are illustrated?

-Jim Kay has so far illustrated four of the seven books in the Harry Potter series, with the Goblet of Fire released back in October 2019.
-The Illustrated Edition of Harry Potter and the Order of the Phoenix (book five) will follow in October 2022.
+Jim Kay has so far illustrated five of the seven books in the Harry Potter series, with the latest Order of the Phoenix released in October 2022.
+The Illustrated Edition of Harry Potter and the Order of the Phoenix (book six) will follow in 2023.

 MinaLima has so far illustrated only two of the seven Harry Potter books, with the Chamber of Secrets released back in October 2021.
-The Illustrated Edition of the Prisoner of Azkaban should follow (hopefully) in 2022.
+The Illustrated Edition of the Prisoner of Azkaban should follow in 2023.